dotm/dotm.github.io/_posts/2020-07-15-my-policy-on-vengeance.markdown

 - Just forgiving wrongdoings creates a perverse incentive structure where people aren't encouraged to avoid making wrongdoing.
 - Avenging little accidental wrongdoings causes people to not want to interact with you in the fear of making accidental mistakes.
 - Focusing too much on exacting vengeance or delivering "justice" can make you forget about your other life goals and purposes.
 This is why I said, "I'll add this thing to my to-do list" and not "I'll do this thing to you as soon as possible and by all means possible."
+    - The exception to this is when someone is posing an active threat toward me.
+Such occasions should be handled in a prompt manner.
 - Possible means of vengeance: legal action, physical violence, character assassination, verbal abuse, mental abuse, etc.